This blog may contain affiliate links. Read our disclosure policy for more info.

 To reach the Icefields Parkway from Banff, head out and turn left onto the Trans Canada highway and continue straight until you pass through Lake Louise.
 After this, you’ll reach a fork in the road and the Icefields Parkway is on the right-hand side.
 To drive this highway you’ll need a valid Canada Parks Pass, regardless if you plan on stopping or not.
 Once you pass the boom gates it’s time to enjoy the most scenic drive in the world!

 The Icefields Parkway can be driven all year round, but it’s best explored in the summer because it’s subject to closures in winter.
 Also in winter, the Athabasca Glacier tours don’t run and the Columbia Icefield Skywalk is not open.
-I’ll be detailing more about these awesome Icefields Parkway tours below.
+Don’t worry, I’ll be talking more about these awesome Icefields Parkway tours below!

-If you’d prefer not to drive there yourself from Banff then this full-day guided small-group tour is perfect.
-Hop onboard a comfortable coach for this 9-hour day, which includes stops at some of the best attractions outside of Banff town including Bow Falls, Peyto Lake, Mistaya Canyon, and of course the Icefields Parkway.
-This particular tour is limited to 8 people which means you will be getting a personalized experience, it costs from $277.50 CAD per person.
+If you’d prefer not to drive there yourself from Banff then this full-day guided small-group tour is the perfect alternative.
+Hop onboard a comfortable coach for this 9-hour trip, which includes stops at some of the best attractions outside of Banff town, including Bow Falls, Peyto Lake, Mistaya Canyon, and of course, the Icefields Parkway.

-Alternatively, plan to allow more time and spend a night on the Icefields Parkway.
+If you’re planning to visit the Parkway by yourself, we suggest allowing more time if possible and spending the night here!
 Luckily, there are a few beautiful hotels on the Icefields Parkway to choose from.

 14. Visit Athabasca Glacier

-Of course, as mentioned above you should drive the entire Icefields Parkway to Jasper but make sure to stop at the Athabasca Glacier on the way.
+Of course, as mentioned above, for the best experience you should drive the entire Icefields Parkway to Jasper – but make sure to stop at the Athabasca Glacier on the way!
 This massive glacier is part of the Columbia Icefield which is one of the largest icefields in the world.

-At the glacier, you can drive to a car parking lot and hike to a viewpoint of the glacier – but for an extra special experience, you must do the Athabasca Glacier Ice Explorer Tour.
-Here you get bused to a station near the glacier where you board an “Ice Explorer”.
-It’s basically a specially built bus with massive tires on it that they actually use in Antarctica!
+At the glacier, you can drive to the car parking lot and hike to a beautiful viewpoint of the glacier – but for an extra special experience, we highly recommend the Athabasca Glacier Ice Explorer Tour.
+As part of this experience, you take a bus to a station near the glacier where you board an “Ice Explorer”, a specially built bus with massive tires on it that they actually use in Antarctica!

-Alternatively, if you don’t want to drive to the Glacier from Banff you can book this full-day guided tour from Banff which includes all transportation as well as the Glacier Skywalk (more on that below), the Ice Explorer Tour bus, and a picnic lunch.
-This is a long day – at 11 hours, so keep that in mind.
-At least on a tour, you can relax on the bus and not have to worry about driving.
-This particular tour costs $290 CAD per person.
+Alternatively, if you don’t want to drive to the glacier from Banff you can book this full-day guided tour from Banff which includes all transportation as well as the Glacier Skywalk (more on that below), the Ice Explorer Tour bus, and a picnic lunch.
+This is a long day with plenty to do, around 11 hours in total, so keep that in mind.

-Just down the road from the Athabasca Glacier and the Columbia Icefield Discovery Center is the Skywalk.
-The Skywalk is a structure with a glass floor that hangs off the edge of a mountain almost like a weightless bridge.
+Just down the road from the Athabasca Glacier and the Columbia Icefield Discovery Center is the Glacier Skywalk.
+As the name suggests, the Skywalk is a structure with a glass floor that hangs right off the edge of a mountain – it’s as if you’re walking on nothing, surrounded by beautiful nature!

-I must admit, it is a little nerve-racking walking out onto the glass floor, but it is also pretty neat too!
-The views from out on the Skywalk are really amazing.
+I must admit, it was a little nerve-racking walking out onto the glass floor, but with Dan reassuring me, the whole thing turned about to be a crazy and fun experience!
+The views from out on the Skywalk are really out of this world – need we say more?

 If you want to walk on the Skywalk you’ll have to buy your ticket from the Columbia Icefield Discovery Centre, or better yet, book online in advance to secure your spot.
 From the Discovery Centre, they will actually put you on a bus and take you to the Skywalk (because there is no public parking available at the Skywalk) where you’ll be given headphones for an included audio tour.
 When you’re ready to leave, you just jump back on the bus where they’ll take you back to the Discovery Center.